spark2k06/PCXT_MiSTer/README.md

 The goal of this core is to provide a reliable IBM PC/XT-compatible machine for MiSTer.
 It builds on the [MCL86 core](https://github.com/MicroCoreLabs/Projects/tree/master/MCL86) from [@MicroCoreLabs](https://github.com/MicroCoreLabs/) and [KFPC-XT](https://github.com/kitune-san/KFPC-XT) from [@kitune-san](https://github.com/kitune-san).

-The EGA and optional MCGA mode 13h implementation is based on the video emulation code in [86Box](https://github.com/86box/86box).
+The EGA and optional VGA mode 13h implementation is based on the video emulation code in [86Box](https://github.com/86box/86box).

 [JTOPL](https://github.com/jotego/jtopl) by Jose Tejada ([@jotego](https://github.com/jotego)) provides AdLib sound.